Rush Limbaugh here behind the Golden EIB microphone, the telephone number.

 It's supposed to happen yesterday.

-And it's because some people speculate that Hillary had asked some people why can't they just drone the guy?
+And it's because some people speculate that Hillary had asked some people, why can't they just drone the guy?

 That's what the Obama administration does.

-I mean, they they launch drones, it kills people.
+I mean, they launch drones.

 And Hillary is now saying she doesn't remember.